FutuRaM-Project/FutuRaM-Model-Docs/index.rst

 ----

 ------------------------------------------------------------------
-Welcome to documentation site for the model
+Welcome to documentation site!
 ------------------------------------------------------------------

+This site is continuously updated as the codebase evolves.

 This model is a part of the FutuRaM project, which is a project funded by the European Union's Horizon 2020 research and innovation programme.